remyd1/containers-benchs/methods/lxd_ubuntu16_single_core.md

 /usr/bin/time -o /tmp/time_simple_linpack.o /tmp/linpack_simple > /tmp/results_simple_linpack.o
 ```

 By the way, we can see that the process is running with a very high UID (this is normal.
 LXD is doing this to avoid duplicates UID with the local system).
-The process is saw as a standard process from the host point of vue, son of lxd (a root daemon).
+The process is saw as a standard process from the host point of view, son of lxd (a root daemon).

 ```
     root      3047  0.0  0.0  64932 11460 ?
 Sl   15:25   0:00  \_ /usr/bin/lxd forkexec ubuntu64 /var/lib/lxd/containers /var/log/lxd/ubuntu64/lxc.conf -- env HOME=/root TERM=xterm USER=root PATH=/usr/local/sbin:/usr/local/bin:/usr